Commutators, commensurators, and $\mathrm{PSL}_2(\mathbb{Z})$: Introduction

 \begin{lem} Let and let $A\in\pslz$.
 Then $A^g\in\pslq$. \end{lem} What is technically meant by the statement of Lemma~\ref{lem:rat-value} is that for any representatives of $A$ and $g$ in $\mathrm{SL}_2(\R)$, the corresponding matrix $A^g$ will have rational entries.

 \begin{proof}[Proof of Lemma~\ref{lem:rat-value}] Choose a representative for $A$ in $\mathrm{SL}_2(\Z)$ and a representative $g=\sqrt{q}B$, where $q\in\Q$ and where $B\in\mathrm{GL}_2(\Q)$.
 It is immediate that $B^{-1}AB$ has rational entries.
-Since the representative for $g$ differs from $B$ by a multiple of the identity, we see that $A^g=B^{-1}AB$ has rational entries. \end{proof}
+Since the representative for $g$ differs from $B$ by a scalar multiple of the identity, we see that $A^g=B^{-1}AB$ has rational entries. \end{proof}

 The fact that the commensurator of $\pslz$ requires the adjunction of square roots and is not simply $\pslq$ is at times an annoying issue.
-Later on in the paper, and especially in the appendix, the natural occurrence of square roots will aid us in the more geometric parts of the proofs, however.
-In the remainder of this section, we note that the occurrence of square roots is fundamentally a vestige of the fact that the center of $\mathrm{SL}_2(\R)$ is nontrivial.
+We note that the occurrence of square roots is fundamentally a vestige of the fact that the center of $\mathrm{SL}_2(\R)$ is nontrivial.

 We remark that it is possible to avoid the appearance of square roots by working inside of other Lie groups.
 For instance, one can consider $\pslz$ as the group of integer points of the special orthogonal group $\mathrm{SO}^+(f)$, where In this case, $\mathrm{SO}(2,1)$ has no center, and a general result of Borel~\cite{Borel66} implies that the commensurator of the integral points is simply the group of rational points $\mathrm{SO}^+(f,\Q)$.
 Thus, one avoids the complications resulting from square roots.